bbasketballer75/theporadas_site/docs/mcp_error_codes.md

    `{ code, message, retryable? }` and export the updated defs (maintain ordering).
 3. Keep ranges contiguous—do not skip ahead unless reserving space for a related cluster; document any reservations inline.
-4. For domains not yet using helpers (e.g., Python, Playwright, Puppeteer), either retain `appError` (acceptable) or introduce a helper when adding new symbols.
+4. For future domains not yet using helpers (e.g., SQL, Notion, Tavily), either retain `appError` temporarily or introduce a helper when adding domain symbols.

 ### Rationale